What Do I Need to Know About Generic Drugs?

-Drugs have generic names and brand names.
+That’s why drugs have brand names and generic names.
 For example, the generic name of Prilosec is omeprazole.
-Prilosec owned exclusive rights to sell the drug because they created it and patented it.
-Once their patent expired, other manufacturers could make and sell Prilosec.
-They just have to call it by its generic name, omeprazole.
-Besides that, not much is different.
+Manufacturer AstraZeneca owns the exclusive rights to sell the drug because they created and patented it.
+Once their patent expires, manufacturers can make and sell the same chemical formula of the drug.

-The FDA approves a generic drug if it:
+The FDA tests and approves a generic drug if it:

 Generic drugs are often manufactured by companies that also make brand-name drugs.
-The FDA regulates and inspects all drug manufacturers and all drugs sold in the U.S. If any marketed products fail to meet their production standards, they’ll recall them.
+The FDA regulates and inspects all drug manufacturers and all drugs sold in the U.S. If any product doesn’t meet production standards, it’ll be recalled.
 They hold generic drugs to the same standard.

-Hospitals and physicians often use generic drugs.
-They also prescribe generics more than brand-name drugs.
-In fact, generics make up more than 80 percent of prescriptions filled in the U.S.
+Hospitals and physicians prescribe generics more than brand-name drugs.
+In fact, they make up more than 80 percent of prescriptions filled in the U.S.

-Read How to save money on prescription drugs to learn more about generics and how they reduce costs.
+Read How Can I Save on Prescription Drugs to learn more about generics and how they reduce costs.